flexcompute-readthedocs/Flow360Documentation/docs/source/capabilities/bladeElementTheory.rst

 After the simulation is completed, a “bet_forces_v2.csv” file is created for the case, which contains the time history of the following quantities:

 1. Integrated x-, y-, z-component of non-dimensional forces and non-dimensional moments acted on each disk, represented by "Disk[diskID]_Force_x,_y,_z" and "Disk[diskID]_Moment_x,_y,_z" in the "bet_forces_v2.csv file" respectively.
+The "xyz" axis is based on the inertial frame of reference.
 The non-dimensional force is defined as

 .. math::
    :label: defBETForce